WFNX (FM)

-WFNX (95.3 FM; "The Otter") is a commercial FM radio station licensed to Grand Marais, Minnesota, United States, and serves the North Shore region.
-The station airs an Adult Album Alternative format.
-WFNX broadcasts with an ERP of 63,000 watts.
+WFNX (95.3 FM; "The Otter") was a commercial FM radio station licensed to Grand Marais, Minnesota, United States, and serving the North Shore region.
+The station aired an adult album alternative format.
+WFNX broadcast with an ERP of 63,000 watts.

 History

-95.3 FM Grand Marais (as WXXZ), and 106.7 FM Babbitt (as KOAD) formerly simulcast KQDS-FM from Duluth.
-In 2017, Midwest Communications sold W288AI (Ely), WXXZ (Grand Marais) and KAOD (Babbitt) to Aurora Broadcasting LLC.
+As WXXZ, this station along with KAOD (106.7 FM) in Babbitt, formerly simulcast KQDS-FM from Duluth.
+In 2017, Midwest Communications sold W288AI (Ely), WXXZ, and KAOD to Aurora Broadcasting LLC.

-In 2017, WXXZ and KOAD both changed their callsign.
-WXXZ changed their callsign to WVVE, and KOAD changed their callsign to KZJZ.
+In 2017, WXXZ and KAOD both changed their call signs.
+WXXZ changed its call sign to WVVE, and KOAD changed its call sign to KZJZ.

-In May 2018, after stunting, WVVE and KZJZ launched an adult album alternative format branded as "Radio North Of Ordinary."
+In May 2018, after stunting, WVVE and KZJZ launched an adult album alternative format branded as "Radio North Of Ordinary".

 In June 2019, Shire & Shore Communications announced that it would sell WVVE to Zoe Communications, Inc, however the transaction was never consummated.

-On September 16, 2019, WVVE returned to air simulcasting oldies-formatted WHRY 1450 AM Hurley, WI.
+On September 16, 2019, WVVE returned to air simulcasting WHRY, an oldies station in Hurley, Wisconsin.
 Its call sign was changed to WFNX on June 15, 2020.

 In March 2021, the radio station, now operating as 95.3 The Otter, re-committed to its AAA format as a local, independent broadcasting company serving the Minnesota North Shore.

+WFNX returned its license to the Federal Communications Commission (FCC) on January 23, 2024.
+The FCC cancelled it on January 25, 2024.

+On November 10, 2025, FM Jazz 91.7 added the call letters WVVE FM as a very low power community radio station in Miami Beach, Florida, playing smooth jazz since Nov.
+10, 2019.